OpenZeppelin/cairo-contracts/docs/Extensibility.md

 Unlike the Solidity version of [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts), this library does not implement [hooks](https://docs.openzeppelin.com/contracts/4.x/extending-contracts#using-hooks).
 The main reason being that Cairo does not support overriding functions.

-This is how a hook looks like in Solidity:
+This is what a hook looks like in Solidity:

 ```js
 abstract contract ERC20Pausable is ERC20, Pausable {